rohankadekodi/cs360v-s23/README.md

 ### Slip Days

-Each group receives 5 slip days that can be used to submit Project 1 labs late without penalty.
+Each group receives 7 slip days that can be used to submit Project 1 labs late without penalty.
 Slip days may be used across any combination of assignments.
 Please indicate whether you are using slip days in the Markdown document submitted with each lab.
+Slip days may not be used on Project 2 or your presentation.
+Please contact course staff directly in case of illness, family emergency, etc. impacting these assignments.

 We encourage you to use slip days sparingly.
 The Project 1 labs build on each other and cannot be completed concurrently, so using many slip days early makes it difficult to complete subsequent labs on time.